praveenkumarkota-dev/Tourism-Website-/README.md

-# Tourism-Website
+# Tourism Places in India Website
-Static tourism website with clean UI built using HTML and CSS
+Static tourism website with clean UI built using HTML, CSS, and Bootstrap.